-Jawaharlal Nehru was an Indian freedom fighter, nationalist leader and also the 1st and the longest-serving Prime Minister of Independent India.
-Nehru was an influential and a leading figure in India’s independence movement and was seen as the political heir of Mahatma Gandhi, Jawaharlal Nehru became the nation’s first prime minister in 1947.
+Jawaharlal Nehru was an Indian freedom fighter, nationalist leader, and also the 1st and the longest-serving Prime Minister of Independent India.
+Nehru was an influential and leading figure in India’s independence movement and was seen as the political heir of Mahatma Gandhi, Jawaharlal Nehru became the nation’s first prime minister in 1947.
 Jawaharlal Nehru was a great leader.
-During his tenure as Prime Minister, Nehru strode the Indian political stage like a colossus and never imposed his political will on anyone and always had an ear for what others had to say.
-He overcame numerous challenges of uniting a vast population diverse in culture, language and religion.
+During his tenure as Prime Minister, Nehru strode the Indian political stage like a colossus and never imposed his political will on anyone, and always had an ear for what others had to say.
+He overcame numerous challenges of uniting a vast population diverse in culture, language, and religion.
 Pandit Nehru was a person of great love for the country.
-His vision of an India mainly focused at educational institutions, steel plants and powered by dams, was widely shared and supported by everyone.
+His vision of an India mainly focused on educational institutions, steel plants and powered by dams, was widely shared and supported by everyone.

 Jawaharlal Nehru was born in a Kashmiri Brahman family in Allahabad on November 14, 1889.
 Until the age of 15, Nehru was tutored at home, Nehru subsequently attended Harrow in England and, later, Trinity College, Cambridge.
 After studying law at London’s Inner Temple, at the age of 22 Nehru returned to India where he practiced law with his father and prominent barrister, Motilal Nehru.
 In 1916, Nehru married 17-year-old Kamala Kaul.
 The following year, their only child, Indira was born.